leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/gas/noise.rst

 .. _bpy.ops.fluid.free_noise:

 Bake Noise, Free Noise
    This option is only available when using the :ref:`Modular <bpy.types.FluidDomainSettings.cache_type>` cache type.

    The progress will be displayed in the status bar.
-Pressing the :kbd:`Esc` button will pause the simulation.
+Pressing :kbd:`Esc` will pause the simulation.

    Once the simulation has been baked, the cache can be deleted by pressing *Free Noise*.
-It is possible to pause / resume a *Bake Noise* job.
+   It is possible to pause or resume a *Bake Noise* progress.